Freelance Auditor: – see Subcontractor.

 Management of Independence

-influence social compliance audit services, shall act independently and shall not allow commercial,
+could influence social compliance audit services, shall act independently and shall not allow

-audit services.
-The Member Firm shall have a policy stating that it understands the importance of
+services.
+The Member Firm shall have a policy stating that it understands the importance of independence

-independence in carrying out its social compliance audit services, manages conflicts of interest and
+in carrying out its social compliance audit services, manages conflicts of interest and ensures the objectivity

 The Member Firm shall have a process to: